Skip to main content

 test -n "$AXONFLOW_AUTH" && echo "AXONFLOW_AUTH is set"

-# Test policy evaluation endpoint directly
+# Test the policy enforcement endpoint directly

 curl -s -X POST http://localhost:8080/api/v1/mcp/check-input \